shriekdj/sqlite3_to_csv/README.md

 ## Running Instructions
 - Fork & Clone the repo
 - Update the `.env` file
-- Run The Program by `python main.py`
+- Run The Program by `python ./src/main.py` from wherever your `.env` file is

 ## Package Details